 Report on Other Legal and Regulatory Requirements

-9. As required by the Companies (Auditors Report) Order, 2016 (the Order) issued by the Central Government of India in terms of Section 143(11) of the Act, we give in the Annexure I a statement on the matters specified in paragraphs 3 and 4 of the Order.
+16. As required by the Companies (Auditors Report) Order, 2016 (the Order) issued by the Central Government of India in terms of section 143(11) of the Act, we give in the Annexure A, a statement on the matters specified in paragraphs 3 and 4 of the Order.

-10. Further to our comments in Annexure I, as required by Section 143(3) of the Act, we report that:
+17. Further to our comments in Annexure A, as required by section 143(3) of the Act, we report that:

-e. on the basis of the written representations received from the directors and taken on record by the Board of Directors, none of the directors is disqualified as on March 31, 2017 from being appointed as a director in terms of Section 164(2) of the Act;
+e) on the basis of the written representations received from the directors and taken on record by the Board of Directors, none of the directors is disqualified as on March 31, 2019 from being appointed as a director in terms of section 164(2) of the Act;

-f. we have also audited the Internal Financial Controls Over Financial Reporting (IFCoFR) of the Company as on March 31, 2017 in conjunction with our audit of the standalone financial statements of the Company for the year ended on that date and our report dated May 25, 2017 as per Annexure II expresses our unmodified opinion on the adequacy and operating effectiveness of internal controls over financial reporting; and
+f) we have also audited the internal financial controls over financial reporting (IFCoFR) of the Company as on March 31, 2019 in conjunction with our audit of the standalone financial statements of the Company for the year ended on that date and our report dated May 16, 2019 as per Annexure B expressed an unmodified opinion; and

 ii. the Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses as at March 31, 2019;

 iii. there has been no delay in transferring amounts, required to be transferred, to the Investor Education and Protection Fund by the Company during the year ended March 31, 2019; and

 Based on the audit procedures performed for the purpose of reporting a true and fair view on the financial statements of the Company and taking into consideration the information and explanations given to us and the books of account and other records examined by us in the normal course of audit, and to the best of our knowledge and belief, we report that: